"The Borrowers" and Mary Norton: An Imaginative Children's Book

 A Captivating Story for Children

 The Borrowers is a story about a family of tiny people that live in a home under the floorboards of a house.
 Pod, the father in the family, secretly "borrows" (collects) food and other items from the house.
 This enables him, his wife Homily, and his teenage daughter Arrietty to enjoy a comfortable life.

 As the story progresses, Arrietty becomes increasingly frustrated with having to remain hidden and being unable to explore the world.
 Her behaviour eventually causes her to be seen by a big person—a very serious situation for a borrower—and even to develop a friendship with him.
 The friendship leads to a series of adventures that eventually force the borrowers to leave their home and search for another place to live.

 The Borrowers was published in 1952 and was written by Mary Norton, an English author.
 The book won the 1952 Carnegie Medal, a British prize that is awarded annually for the best children's book.
 Norton created four sequels for her story, which are all popular, but the first book in the series is the best known.
 In the sequels, Arrietty continues to form relationships with big people.

 A Brief Biography of Mary Norton

 Mary Norton was born on December 10th, 1903, in London, England.
 Her birth name was Kathleen Mary Pearson.
 She grew up in a large Georgian house located in the town of Leighton Buzzard in Bedfordshire.
-This house is believed to be the setting for The Borrowers.
+This house is believed to be the setting for The Borrowers and is shown above.

 Norton's first marriage was dissolved.
 (Dissolution can be thought of as a no-fault divorce.)
 She married her second husband Lionel Bonsey in 1970.
 She died in England on August 29th, 1992, after experiencing a stroke.
 She was eighty-eight years old.